 Symptoms that will probably go away after two or three months:

 - Sore breasts

 Symptoms that may last longer:

 If you still feel uncomfortable after three months, switch methods and stay protected.
 You’re worth it.

-*For a very small number of women, there are risks of more serious side effects.
+*For a very small number of people, there are risks of more serious side effects.